cousinskeeta/kucoin/README.md

 # KuCoin - Coin Data Scraper
 The coinscraper client was desinged to compare the top 400 supported assets on Kucoin's decentralized exchange.
 Each asset's historical and fundamental data is sourced from coinmarketcap.com.

 The client has a few requirements/dependecies, please see requirements.txt file.
-To install the client, download the .py file.
+To install the client, download the .py file and the demo notebook for Google Colab.

 ## Connecting to Client
     from coinscraper import coinscrapper